 There are three debt related treasury activity limits.
 The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
-However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance.
+However, if these are set to be too restrictive they will impair the opportunities to reduce costs/improve performance.
 The indicators are:

-- Upper limits on variable interest rate exposure.
-This identifies a maximum limit for variable interest rates based upon the debt position net of investments - Upper limits on fixed interest rate exposure.
-This is similar to the previous indicator and covers a maximum limit on fixed interest rates; - Upper limits on fixed interest rates on investments.
-This identifies a maximum limit for fixed rate investments. - Upper limits on variable rates on investments.
-As previous, this identifies a maximum limit for variable interest rate investments. - Maturity structure of borrowing.
+- Upper limits on variable & fixed interest rate exposure.
+This identifies a maximum limit for variable & fixed interest rates based upon the debt position net of investments. - Upper limits on variable & fixed interest rates on investments.
+This identifies a maximum limit for variable & fixed rate investments. - Maturity structure of borrowing.
 These gross limits are set to reduce the Council's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits.